johnalison/obsidian-notes/2-areas/Philosophy/Quotes.md

 “There is only one success – to be able to spend your life in your own way.”
 — Christopher Morley

+*"Obsess over substance, not status.
+What endures is what matters."*
+-- Shane Parish

+*"The hardest truth about happiness is that it's a choice."*
+-- Shane Parish
 # Follow-ups